LiteStage: Latency-aware Layer Skipping for Multi-stage Reasoning: Proposed Methods

 LiteStage introduces a stage-wise layer skipping strategy that effectively balances the accuracy and latency in multi-stage inference.
 The details of each component are discussed in the following sections, and an overview is illustrated in Figure \ref{figure:overview}.

 Its mechanism consists of two phases: (1) an \textit{offline configuration} determines the optimal set of sub-layers to skip at each stage.
 This incorporates the two tasks: which layers to skip and how many layers to skip.
-We first estimate the layer importance using cosine similarity to pre-define the priority of layers to be skipped (\textbf{Step 1}) and then take greedy search that determines the number of layers to skip from the slowest reasoning stage to the fastest to effectively reduce the latency within an accuracy threshold (\textbf{Step 2}).
-(2) an \textit{online adjustment}, which addresses inefficiencies that may occur due to unexpectedly extended generation.
-We observe that the skipping lengthens generation but the confidence level diminishes.
+We first estimate the layer importance using cosine similarity to pre-define the priority of layers to be skipped (\textbf{Step 1}) and then take greedy search that determines the number of layers to skip from the longest reasoning stage to the shortest to effectively reduce the latency within an accuracy threshold (\textbf{Step 2}).
+(2) an \textit{online adjustment} addresses inefficiencies that may occur due to unexpectedly extended generation.
+We observe that layer skipping induces extra token generation but their confidence level diminishes.
 Considering that, we jointly apply generation early exit with layer skipping (\textbf{Step 3}).